Key takeaways

 Alternatives to an open-end mortgage

-It can be challenging to find an open-ended mortgage.
-If you need financing to buy and renovate a home, here’s an overview of other options:
+It can be hard to find an open-ended mortgage.
+If you need financing to buy and renovate a home, here are some other options:

 • Fannie Mae HomeStyle Renovation loan: A conventional loan for a home purchase plus renovations worth up to 75 percent of its after-improvement value